 How To Propagate Ruby Rubber Tree

-It can be hit-or-miss when propagating a ruby rubber plant, so try using several cuttings.
+It can be hit-or-miss when propagating a ruby rubber plant, so try using several cuttings: leaf or stem cuttings.

 Generally, the best (and often only) way to propagate is through leaf cuttings.

 While the cuttings may be grown in water, the chances of failure are greatly increased.

 In the spring, cover the area around your ficus with newspaper, as the sap can ruin many types of floors.